Britain lifts shale gas ban, imposes tighter rules

 The government announced this month that it would create a dedicated government office to simplify regulation and to offer tax breaks to the shale gas industry.

-Britain is increasingly dependent on gas imports as domestic supply dwindles, with gas output last year slipping below imports for the first time since records began in 1960.
+Britain’s domestic natural gas reserves are dwindling, and national production has been dropping since 2004, turning the country from a net exporter into an importer of natural gas.

-The British Geological Survey (BGS) estimates Britain’s onshore shale reserves at 5.3 trillion cubic feet (150 billion cubic meters), which would be enough to meet Britain’s gas consumption for one and a half years, although Cuadrilla Resources has put its figure as high as 200 trillion cubic feet.
+The British Geological Survey (BGS) estimates Britain’s onshore shale reserves at 5.3 trillion cubic feet (150 billion cubic meters), which would be enough to meet Britain’s gas consumption for one and a half years, although UK shale gas exploration companies such as Cuadrilla Resources have put their figures as high as 200 trillion cubic feet.

 BGS is expected to upgrade its estimate of UK shale gas resources early next year.